JanisHe/association/README.md

 - `longitude`: Longitude of station in degree
 - `elevation_m`: Elevation of station in m above sea level

+Since the column for the table above are only valid for HARPA, the column names will be changed for PyOcto.
+This is done by defining a dictionary as an argument of the function `interface_pytocto` (see example below).

 ### PhaseNet picks
 A `.csv` file that contains all picks from all available stations: